doug-moen/openscad2/rfc/Functional_Geometry.md

   f(p) = shape.f(p) - n,
   bbox=[ shape.bbox[0]-n, shape.bbox[1]+n ]);
 ```
 TODO: is the bbox calculation correct in all cases?
+No, not for non-isotropic scaling.
+The bbox could be bigger than this.
+Use f to compute the bbox from shape.bbox using ray-marching.

 ### Scaling
 Scaling is tricky.
 Several functional geometry systems get it wrong?